dagnall53/NMEADisplay/README.md

 it will retry the scan once every 30 seconds if it does not find the SSID.
 This will interrupt the display, but since you are not connected .. there is nothing to display!

 ## USING Webbrowser to select settings.
-Use the Webbrowser (see later) or put the SD card in a PC and open (double click on) the file "config.txt".
-This is a JSON file with settings for wifi etc.
+There are three JSON files that control operation:
+The "config.txt". controls wifi settings and major display modes, and is backed up by EEPROM, so that the SD card is not essential for basic operations.
+Vconfig.txt and colortest.txt are only stored on the SD and are related mainly to Victron BLE functions.
+In the config.txt you can select which 'page' is displayed after startup by changing the number: "Start_Page" 4 is the quad display and the default.
+From version 3.97, you can select what is displayed in the various 'quarters' with the JAVASCRIPT entries: e.g.  "FourWayBR": "SOG",
+      "FourWayBL": "DEPTH",
+  other options are : STW GPS SOGGRAPH STWGRAPH DGRAPH and DGRAPH2 TIME, TIMEL on Saving (SDsave), the settings will be implemented on the display.

+To edit any of these, use a webbrowser and open the SD Editor.
+Click on the file and it can be modified.
 Edit the file and save it .
-(On touchscreens - just press SAVE to save once edited).
+(On touchscreens - just press the 'SDsave' button to save once edited).

-The Display will check this file on startup and use these settings.
+The Display will check files on startup.
 If the file is not present it will use defaults.
-If you have no SD card, it will revert to using its internal EEPROM to save the WIFI settings.
+If you have no SD card, it will revert to using its internal EEPROM to save the WIFI settings, but Victron BLE features will not function.
-You can select which 'page' displayed after startup by changing the number "Start_Page" 4 is the quad display and the default.
-From version 3.97, you can select what is displayed in the bottom two 'quarters' with the JAVASCRIPT entries:
-  "FourWayBR": "SOG",
-  "FourWayBL": "DEPTH",
-  other options are : STW GPS SOGGRAPH STWGRAPH DGRAPH and DGRAPH2

-### Using webbrowser settings: (VERSION 3 Update / corrections)

-## KNOWN issues.
+### Webbrowser:
+There is a web interface that can be connected to by pointing a browser at http://nmeadisplay.local/ (default) If you change the panel name, you will need to point to the new name: eg http://panel2.local (etc).
+You can also point directly to the IP address as shown on the WiFi settings page.

+The SD EDITOR uses ace javascript, (which is also saved on the SD card in /EDIT, so that internet connection should not be essential.)
-The SD EDITOR uses ace javascript, and needs right mouse click to select download etc. This does not work on touch devices.
+It needs right mouse click to select a popup window for download etc. This does not work on touch devices.
 But if you can add a mouse, you can use this functionality.
 Also. the scroll bars for large files refuse to show on IOS..
 BUT if you have the mouse then the scroll wheel WILL scroll through the text content.
-I have added a "Save Edited" button to save any edits.
+I have added a "SDsave" button to save any edits.
 This works on touch and allows edits made on screen to be saved.
-I would love to replace the ace js with eg https://grsmto.github.io/simplebar/  as that seems to work on ios / touch screens but that is beyond me!

-Using the SD editor, the config.txt SD file  now includes options to modify the Panelname, start log picture and AP password. and some of the display characteristics of the 'quad'.
+You should make sure you have ace.js in the SD ( /edit/ace.js), and also (/edit/jquery.min.js) to save these having to be obtained from the internet.

+Editing config.txt, Vconfig.txt or colortest.tx via the editor and pressing  'SDsave' now updates the display settings. if you modify the Panelname, or AP / passowrd etc, you should restart the display as you will need to point the webbrowser to the new name:
-<b>IF</b> you change to a new panel name, then you will need to point the webbrowser to the new name: I.E after  I changed from NMEADISPLAY to "Panel2", I need to point the webbrowser to 'http://panel2.local/' This allows use and control of more than one panel at a time.
+I.E after  I changed from NMEADISPLAY to "Panel2", I need to point the webbrowser to 'http://panel2.local/' This allows use and control of more than one panel at a time.
-The panelname in use is shown at the bottom of the settings page.
-This allows use of more than one display at a time.
+The panelname in use is now shown at the bottom of all pages.

+Because the SD Editor can have difficulties with large files (and limited download without a mouse) I have added a direct View NMEA LOG link on the main page. this opens the /logs/nmea.log file directly into the browser (without using SD Editor).
+This can then be saved etc using normal webbrowser functionality.

-## Navigating the Menu
+## Navigating the Display touch screen

 <b>Version 3 now has a common 'click for settings' at the bottom of every screen that will take you directly to the list of menu functions. </b>